Title

 The Dutch Restitutions Committee issued a press release on 2 November 2011 with regard to its recommendation of 19 September 2011 rejecting a claim to some 335 art objects in the Rijksmuseum in Amsterdam and concluding that the case was settled after the war.
 The objects formerly belonged to Jewish banker and art collector Robert May.

-The full list of owners whose heirs have made claims to the Committee (and whose names have been published - many have not) and the advice and recommendations given is set out here:
+The full list of owners whose heirs have made claims to the Committee (and whose names have been published - many have not) is set out below in chronological order of claims.
+Where a family has brought more than one case, their name is listed each time, again in the chronological order.

 Friedrich (FBE) and Luise Gutmann